permutationlock/path_coloring_bgl/src/path_coloring/README.md

-# Path Coloring Plane Graphs
+# Path Coloring

- We implement an algorithm to path 3-color a plane graph, based on a proof by Poh in 1990.
+ We implement an algorithm to path *3*-color a triangulated simple plane graph, based on a proof by Poh in 1990.

 ## poh_color_bfs.hpp